fpco/pid1-rs/README.md

 This repository consists of two packages:
 - [pid1](./pid1/) crate: Library meant to be used by your Rust applications.
-- [pid1-exe](./pid1-exe) crate: Binary which internally uses pid1 crate used for container deployments.
+- [pid1-exe](./pid1-exe) crate: Binary which internally uses pid1
+  crate for container deployments.
 The binary name is `pid1`.

 ## pid1 Library Usage

 This library is used to simplify Rust deployment in a containerized environment.
-Instead of using something like [Haskell pid1](https://github.com/fpco/pid1-rs/actions/workflows/rust.yml)) or [tini](https://github.com/krallin/tini) binary in your container, you can directly use this crate.
+Instead of using binaries like [Haskell's pid1](https://github.com/fpco/pid1-rs/actions/workflows/rust.yml)) or [tini](https://github.com/krallin/tini) in your container, you can use this crate directly.

-You need to ensure that the method `launch` should be the initial statement within your `main` function:
+You must ensure that the `launch` method is the first statement in your `main` function:

 ``` rust
 use std::time::Duration;